V2X-Radar: A Multi-modal Dataset with 4D Radar for Cooperative Perception: Experiments

 \begin{itemize} \item In comparison to the benchmark of single-vehicle perception, all methods involving cooperative perception exhibit a significant performance enhancement, highlighting its essential role in improving single-vehicle perception.

 \item Compared to the results from the Sync setting, the introduction of communication delay in Async settings led to a considerable performance decline.
-As shown in Tab.~\ref{tab:exps_coperception_veh} and Fig.~\ref{fig:exps_on_different_delays}, when subjected to transmission delay with a strict 0.7 IoU threshold, F-Cooper~\cite{chen2019f}, CoAlign~\cite{lu2023robust}, and HEAL~\cite{lu2024an} using LiDAR point cloud experienced significant reductions of 13.30\%, 20.49\%, and 18.51\% respectively.
+As shown in Tab.~\ref{tab:exps_coperception_veh} and Fig.~\ref{fig:exps_on_different_delays}, when subjected to transmission delay with a strict 0.7 IoU threshold, F-Cooper~\cite{chen2019f}, V2X-ViT~\cite{xu2022v2x}, CoAlign~\cite{lu2023robust}, and HEAL~\cite{lu2024an} using LiDAR point cloud experienced significant reductions.
 These findings underline the necessity of mitigating the effects of communication delay to ensure effective and robust cooperative perception. \end{itemize}

 \textbf{Adverse-weather Robustness through 4D Radar.} We conducted ablation studies on a subset of vehicle-side frames collected under adverse weather conditions (rain, fog, and snow), comparing LiDAR-only, 4D Radar-only, and LiDAR-4D Radar fusion models, as shown in Tab.~\ref{tab:exps_ablation_adverse_weather}.
 The results are as summarized as follows: \begin{itemize} \item While generally lagging behind LiDAR-only method under normal conditions, 4D Radar-only model outperforms LiDAR-only model by approximately 1--2\% mAP in adverse weather conditions, highlighting its resilience to environmental degradation. \item The LiDAR-4D Radar fusion model consistently achieves the highest accuracy across both LiDAR-only and 4D Radar-only models, demonstrating the complementary sensing strengths of the two modalities, where LiDAR provides precise spatial geometry while 4D Radar contributes robustness under adverse conditions. \end{itemize}